trychlos/pwix-cookie-manager/README.md

 ## Cookies and comparable technologies

 `pwix:cookie-manager` makes use of `localStorage` to record its technical and functionals required informations.
-All of these are considered as non disableable by the user, and are advertised as such.
+Some of these are considered as non disableable by the user, and are advertised as such.

 ---
 P. Wieser